-Patrik Ringborg is one of Sweden's most prolific conductors with 80 conducted operas and a vast concert repertory.
+Patrik Ringborg is one of Sweden's most prolific conductors with over 80 conducted operas and a vast concert repertory.
 From 1993 he worked in the opera houses of Freiburg and Essen before returning to Freiburg as Music Director in 2006.
 Subsequently he was appointed General Music Director at the State Theatre in Kassel 2007.

 He was engaged by the Staatsoper Dresden, the Volksoper in Vienna, the Deutsches Nationaltheater in Weimar, by the Deutsche Oper Berlin and by the Norwegian National Opera and many others.
 His debut at the Opera House in Cologne followed in 2010 with Der Rosenkavalier (including Dame Kiri Te Kanawa's farewell performance).